Stuart Forster reviews the experience of dining at Mr Petit.

 Mr Petit serves small plates of well-presented food inspired by cuisines from around the globe.
-If you enjoy tapas-style dining but want to taste flavours from beyond Spain’s borders then you’re likely to appreciate a visit to this restaurant.
+If you enjoy tapas-style dining but want to taste flavours from beyond Spain’s borders then you may well appreciate a visit to this restaurant.

 Disclosure: Stuart Forster dined as a guest of Mr Petit, which did not review or approve this article.